-At only 5 days ago since we returned from a long trip in Indonesia and yet today once again, as most Fridays are for us, we flew to Prague, and yes, once more to this city, the 3rd time for me so far.
-Although the original purpose was actually not doing any sightseeing whatsoever but instead taking the time for doing “nothing” and simply enjoy at the many coffee places, food and nice beer; we changed the plans around in order to have a day excursion to the UNESCO World Heritage city of Český Krumlov 170 kilometres to the south of Prague for the whole of Saturday.
+At only 5 days ago since we returned from a long trip in Indonesia and yet today once again, as most Fridays are for us, we flew to Prague, and yes, once more to this city, it’s never tiring to repeat the places you admire the most.
+Although the original purpose was actually not doing any sightseeing whatsoever, but instead taking the time for doing “nothing” and simply enjoy at the many coffee places, food and nice beer; we changed the plans around in order to have a day excursion to Cesky Krumlov, the wonderful UNESCO World Heritage city some 170 kilometres to the south of Prague for the whole of Saturday.
 As for Sunday in the other hand we retained to the original plan and enjoy the free time.

 For a city of this small size its castle is second in size only after the one in Prague!
 That is in fact very big.
 Other than the castle, it is also about the incredibly well preserved old town with most constructions dating from the 14th through the 17th centuries Gothic, Renaissance and Baroque architectural styles.
 The Vltava River also adds charm as it crosses the city in many meanders, giving many different perspectives from each angle.